 The Google WiFi units only have two Gigabit ports, which means you’ll only have access to one LAN port on the router itself.
 However, where Google pulls ahead of AmpliFi is in its inclusion of an additional two ports on every WiFi point.
 This means that it’s possible to get a hardwire connection set up in any room that houses a Google WiFi port — even if it’s on a completely different floor than your main hub.

 The ethernet ports and the USB-C power port are located on the bottom of the device in a large cavity.
-You’ll also find a USB port, but unlike the AmpliFi, it’s actually inactive — rendering it pretty much useless.
+You’ll also find a USB port, and just like on the AmpliFi, it’s actually inactive — rendering it pretty much useless for now.

 The ethernet capabilities of the Google WiFi have an added perk for those who already have some cables installed in the home as well.
 There’s a useful ethernet backhaul feature that can be enabled that will allow your devices to communicate with less latency and free up additional bandwidth for your various connected devices.

 All in all, we feel that the Google WiFi is the superior device for those looking to take advantage of ethernet connections.
-The additional ports on the WiFi points are just too good to pass up, and those put the router ahead of the AmpliFi — despite the fact that that router has a USB slot and more ports on the router itself.
+The additional ports on the WiFi points are just too good to pass up, and those put the router ahead of the AmpliFi.
 Add to that the support for ethernet backhaul, and it’s clear that Google has the edge for those who plan to take advantage of multiple LAN connections.

 Difference #2: Range – While the Google WiFi router might have the edge when it comes to wired connectivity, the AmpliFi is clearly superior when it comes to range.